 Baja HOA: What does it cover? …and will you make use of it?
 When looking at ownership in Baja, buyers must take into consideration what their monthly expenses are going to be.

-So the question is: are the added amenities worth the cost?
+So the question is: Are the added amenities worth the cost?

-Older developments in Baja usually offer more green areas, ocean front boardwalks, and beach access.
+Older developments in Baja usually offer more green areas, oceanfront boardwalks, and beach access.
 For many of our clients, these are well worth any added cost.

 Other places, such as the Condos at the Rosarito Beach Hotel, provide extra discounts on amenities.
-They also have a built-in property management, which is nice for investors looking for lifestyle and value.
+They also have built-in property management, which is nice for investors looking for lifestyle and value.
 While gated communities and oceanfront spas and pools are the norm in Baja, buyers should always be aware of what they are paying for.
-Generally speaking, more pools, Jacuzzis and tennis courts mean higher fees.
+Generally speaking, more pools, Jacuzzis, and tennis courts mean higher fees.

 If those amenities are useful to you -or to frequent visitors, such as grandkids and other family members, then the answer is simple: they are well worth the cost.
 But if you really don´t need three swimming pools and a luxury gym, then there is no need to fork the extra cash.